Cheers season 1: DVD and Blu-ray release

 Season 1 of Cheers was released on Region 1 DVD on May 20, 2003, twenty years after its season finale and ten years after the series finale, "One for the Road", were broadcast on television.
 Elizabeth Skipper of DVD Verdict rated video quality 80 percent and the sound quality 65 percent, but called the menu settings "ugly" and uninspiring, and the special features "lackluster" and consisting mostly of compilation clips of this season.
 Jonathan Boudreaux of TVDVDreviews.com found the video "clear and sharp", and found the sound quality similar to that of the television broadcast.

+On Blu-ray, the first season did not receive its own separate release.
+The first season was released as part of the Cheers: The Complete Series box set on April 25, 2023, with the DVD special features intact.